kirill271204/Bipolar-Pulse-Power-Supply-Unit-for-Electrochemical-Machining-ECM-/README.md

 # Bipolar-Pulse-Power-Supply-Unit-for-Electrochemical-Machining-ECM-
 This project provides the design of a bipolar pulsed power supply for ECM.
 The aim is creating bipolar square-wave operation ( ±150 V and ±20 A) with short pulse widths.
-A product was designed and evaluated in LTspice using a time-domain model with ideal switching devices.
+The design was evaluated in LTspice using a time-domain model with ideal switching devices.
 The study provides a simulation framework for hardware development.